Manifaust/k8s-custom-resources-learning-aid/03_tekton_example.md

+_This chapter points you introduces Tekton and points you to the tutorial.
+I mostly just list out all gotchas I found while going through the tutorial._

 # A k8s native CI/CD
 Tekton is a k8s native CI/CD tool.
 It is a good example of providing CustomResourceDefinitions as a way of extending the k8s API to provide useful functionality.